Biden plans to step up government oversight of AI with new 'pressure tests'

 Tech companies currently do their own "red-teaming" of products – subjecting them to tests to find potential problems, like disinformation or racism.
 The White House has already worked with the major developers on a series of voluntary commitments to red-team their systems by third parties before releasing them.

-But Biden's executive order will require the government to set new standards, tools and tests for red-teaming – and will require companies to notify the government and share the red-teaming results for the products that could pose major risks before releasing systems.
+But Biden's executive order requires the government to set new standards, tools and tests for red-teaming – and requires companies to notify the government and share the red-teaming results for the products that could pose major risks before releasing systems.
 The power to require companies to do so comes from the Defense Production Act, a Korean-War era law that expands presidential authorities, especially when it comes to national security issues.

+"We need to govern this technology.
+There's no other way around it in my view.
+It must be governed," Biden said.

+In an interview with NPR, White House Chief of Staff Jeff Zients said the executive order inserts "pressure tests" into the AI development process.

 "At the end of the day, the companies can't grade their own homework here," Zients said.
 "So we've set the new standards on how we work with the private sector on AI, and those are standards that we're going to make sure the private companies live up to."